nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example:
 1. You would like to add a new session for **John Doe** on the date **2021-01-01** at **18:00** where you will teach **Biology** for **120** minutes and charge a fee of **$80**.
-2. Type in `add_session n/John Doe d/2021-01-01 t/18:00 k/120 s/Biology f/80` to add the session information into TutorBuddy and press <kbd>enter</kbd>.
+2. Type in `add_session n/John Doe d/2021-01-01 t/18:00 k/120 s/Biology f/80` and press <kbd>Enter</kbd> to add the session information into TutorBuddy.

 ![add_session_example](images/choonwei/add_session.png)